Alaska's renowned Iditarod race, mired in controversy, to start Saturday

 The winner is expected in Nome, a Gold Rush town on the Bering Sea, eight days later.

 The race is a tribute to a life line of mushers and dogs who carried supplies to remote outposts in the early days of Alaska’s non-aboriginal settlements.
-The most famous of those missions was in 1925, when a relay of teams completed a “Serum Run” delivering a supply of antitoxin to Nome for children stricken by a diphtheria epidemic.
+The most famous of those missions was in 1925, when a relay of teams completed a“Serum Run” delivering a supply of antitoxin to Nome for children stricken by a diphtheria epidemic.

 Notably absent from the starting line this year will be four-time champion musher Dallas Seavey, the Iditarod star at the center of the dog-drugging scandal.